 You’ve just completed your Do It Yourself, Norway in a Nutshell tour, covering all of the same elements provided by the packaged tour.

-Tips for Booking your own Norway in a Nutshell Tickets
+Tips for Booking Your Tickets

 Book your cruise and railway tickets in advance, they do sell out!